Review status of charity promoting ‘conversion therapy’, NSS says

 - A 2014 consensus statement from the UK Council for Psychotherapy concluded that 'conversion therapy' was harmful.
 In 2017 major counselling and psychotherapy bodies from across the UK committed to ending 'conversion therapy'.

 - According to the Ozanne Foundation's 2018 National Faith & Sexuality Survey, well over half of respondents who had attempted to change their sexual orientation had suffered from mental health issues as a result.
-Around 40% had self-harmed.
+Around 40% of those who had suffered mental health issues had self-harmed.

 - Last week Germany became latest country to pass legislation restricting 'conversion therapy'.